Important Global Ecommerce Dates for 2025

 United States

 The Super Bowl is the championship game of the National Football League (NFL).
-It is the most-watched program on TV in America every year, with big brands reportedly spending more than $6.5 million per 30-second ad in 2022.
+It is the most-watched program on TV in America every year, with big brands reportedly spending more than $7 million per 30-second ad this year, with ad slots sold out since November 2024.

 But ecommerce merchants can get involved, too—and it doesn’t have to break the bank.
 Sports, food, and beverage companies can offer promotions or discounts, while others can use the moment to generate attention for their brand with a social media campaign that’s relevant to the event.